histofyi/pipeline/README.md

-# pipeline
+# Pipeline

-The tools shared between pipelines to run sets of steps to create a specific dataset for a specific microservice
+A python library for the tools shared between the pipelines that run sets of steps to create a specific dataset for a specific microservice.